tam-n/c0523-code-solutions/html-syntax/html-syntax-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- Give five examples of HTML element types.
+- Give five examples of HTML element types. head, body, p, h1, title
 - What is the purpose of HTML attributes?
+  The purpose of html attributes is to give additional information and provide functionality to elements.
 - Give an example of an HTML entity (escape character).
+  HTML entities include <, >, &, etc.

 ## Notes